Stunned for words

 She was reported to have shrieked at 11 pm (so late at night).

 The cause of her shriek and her petrification were probably linked, likely triggered by a horrifying scare.

 Using the vocabulary from my notes, the clues to what happened can be 'defined'.

 WHO was there?

 Agnes shares no regular company in her huge mansion apart from her maid, her butler, and her cat.

-They were all making creeping around the house making noises that night.
-Any of them could have accidentally scared Agnus while she lay in bed.
+They were all creeping around the house making noises that night.
+Any of them could have accidentally scared Agnes while she lay in bed.
 But into stunned stiffness?
 Seems extreme.